Looking back on 2020 with pure gratitude for what worked AND what didn't—in my firm, mostly:

 I hope this is making sense to you, and you’re starting to see that reaching goals has a lot more to do with becoming a different & better version of yourself, than it actually has to do with learning more tactical skills.
 And BOY do I wish I had learned these concepts when I worked in corporate.
 Because I honestly believe I would have had a completely different experience as a manager, leader, and also a team member.
 So even if you’re still in corporate and not quite to the point of where you can leave, maybe you can apply some of this where you currently are, to create a different experience for yourself and your team too.

-This is where I’m going to leave you for today--this is going to be another little mini series doing a deep dive into the various aspects of what worked in 2020.
+This is where I’m going to leave you for today—this is going to be another little mini series doing a deep dive into the various aspects of what worked in 2020.
 If you are ready to Elevate your growth click HERE to fill out an application for 1:1 mentoring.

 What worked for you in 2020?
 What didn't?